evangipson/developer-pro-tips/README.md

 # Coding Tips
 - Understand the full scope
   - If you are making a code change, you need to understand the full scope of that change (the full method, whatever the scope is).
-- Look up your project and language conventions
+- Look up your project's and language's conventions
   - Look up the naming conventions of the project you're working on and follow them.
 If there are none look up the language conventions.
   - e.g. C# suggests private stuff gets camelCase and public stuff (things you can see outside of an object) gets PascalCase
 - DRY: don't repeat yourself